by Mark Diaz

 "Yeah.
 Exhausting.
 I just lived.
 Give me some time."

 And silence.
 A silence so hellish it looks like paradise.
 It's good, sort of.
 Over there there's black.
-What is that? – I think – Meaning?
+What is that?
+Meaning?
 Food?
 Friendship?
 The black corner is the only thing I can pay attention to.
-The white is tiring, it hurts the sigh and the body and the effort but there, there is different.
-The black corner is as calm as a lazy Sunday afternoon.
+The white is tiring, it hurts the eyes and the body and the effort but there, there is different.
+The black corner is a lazy Sunday afternoon.
 It looks like, over there, every day is Sunday.
 What day is today?

-I point to the black corner, next to the white infinity, near the emergency exit, supported by the existential nothing of the white.
+I point to the black corner, supported by the existential nothing of the white.
 The voice has no body, but I have the impression it looked the direction I pointed.
 Everybody does that, right?

 "Piano.
 Violin.
 Love.
 Bi.
 Children no. Today is Monday.
 What else?
 What else?"